-Neither of these encodings are mandatory and an implementation of the Core requirements class may implement some, all, or none of them.
+Neither of these encodings are mandatory.
+An implementation of the Core requirements class may implement one, both, or none of them.
+Other encodings are possible.

 9.2.
 Requirement Class "HTML"

-Geographic information that is only accessible in formats such as GeoJSON or GML have two issues:
+Geographic information that is only accessible in formats such as GeoJSON or GML have two issues when web application principles are considered:

-The data is not discoverable using Web crawlers and search engines,
+The data are not discoverable using Web crawlers and search engines,

 The data can not be viewed directly in a browser - additional tools are required to view the data.